somakolli/TestGenerator/Readme.md

 Build with `mvn package` and execute `java -jar target/SelfAssesment-1.0-jar-with-dependencies.jar` to run the GUI.

-If you don't want to build yourself you can find a pre build jar in the bin folder.
+If you don't want to build yourself you can find a pre build jar [here](https://github.com/somakolli/TestGenerator/releases/latest)  .
 You can also run that with `java -jar bin/SelfAssesment-1.0-jar-with-dependencies.jar`

-A demo-test is located in `bin/demo-test`.
+A demo-test is located in the [`demo-test`-folder](/demo-test).
 To use it just got to `File -> Import XML` and choose the `demo-test.xml`.
 For the images to be shown correctly chose `Insert Media -> Set Media Folder` and chose the `demo-images` folder.

 To then Generate the Website chose `File -> Generate Website` which will generate a zip with the chosen location and name.

 To Generate a Website using the command line run `java -jar SelfAssesment-1.0-jar-with-dependencies.jar pathToXml pathToMediaFolder`.
-The website will the be safed as `website.zip` in the folder you ran the command.
+The website will then be safed as `website.zip` in the folder you ran the command.

-So to Generate a website using the demo-test you can just run `java -jar bin/SelfAssesment-1.0-jar-with-dependencies.jar bin/demo-test/demo-test.xml bin/demo-test/demo-images/`.
+So to Generate a website using the demo-test you can just run `java -jar SelfAssesment-1.0-jar-with-dependencies.jar demo-test/demo-test.xml demo-test/demo-images/`.

-## Documentation

-You can find a generated JavaDoc and JavaScriptDoc in the `bin` folder.

 ## GUI Guide